nitin100994/tarteq-dsa-beastmode/01_DSA_KickStart/04_algorithm_analysis_guide.md

-# 04 – Algorithm Analysis: The Core Mindset – For Arya 💡❤️
+# Algorithm Analysis: The Core Mindset – For Arya 💡❤️

-Hey Arya,
+Hey Pooja,

 Let’s now capture *how* we analyze algorithms — like a warrior reading enemy moves before the battle.
 This isn’t just about code, it’s about seeing *time itself* through logic.